Dandelion Feast

 artistic assistant: Mona Rena Groska

-The research has been melting critical legal thought, phenomenology and information harvested through embodied technologies.
+The research has been melting critical legal thought, phenomenology, and information harvested through embodied technologies.
 The final showing took the form of a performative ritual referring to procedural attributes of justice-making traditions.
 Consisting of a lecture and guided session with dancer Tatiana Dziewanowska, we aimed to make tangible the edges of our vertical relationship to land and experiment with embodied technologies.

 legal reparation